The first 11 films to hit the billion-dollar mark at the box office

 Synopsis: Jack (DiCaprio) and Rose (Winslet) fall in love during the maiden voyage on the luxurious R.M.S.
 Titanic despite their social differences.
 But calamity strikes the massive vessel when it hits an iceberg on 15 April 1912.

 More about the film: Titanic is the first movie to cross the USD 1-billion mark at the global box office.
 It did so on 1 March 1998, which was 74 days after the release of the film.
-A 3D re-release of the film in 2012 helped it cross USD 2 billion, making it only the second film after Avatar to do so.
+A 3D re-release of the film in 2012 helped it cross USD 2 billion (INR 16,595 crore approx.), making it only the second film after Avatar to do so.
 To date, it is the fourth-highest-grossing movie of all time.

 Directed by: Peter Jackson